IgorDouven/COVID.jl/README.md

 This outputs the Pareto-optimal solutions.
 One can also obtain the full information about each generation (agent properties as well as scores) by running `run_evo(params, 150, 15, 24, full=true)`.

-**Warning**: the above code took over an hour to finish on a 24-core machine.
+**Warning**: the above code took over two hours to finish on a 24-core machine.